ricardojoserf/MemorySnitcher/README.md

 ### Leak 1: Format String Vulnerability

-This simple code should leak the 0xAAAAAAAAAA and 0xBBBBBBBBBB values in the "leakme1" and "leakme2" variables:
+This code should leak the 0xAAAAAAAAAA and 0xBBBBBBBBBB values in the "leakme1" and "leakme2" variables:

 ```c
 #include <stdio.h>